Jacked-PHP/jacked-server/Readme.md

 This body will define which channel this connection is authorized to connect to.

-Your request must be authorized with a Bearer token.
-This bearer token is set at the `.env` at this moment (`JACKED_SERVER_WEBSOCKET_TOKEN`).
 The server will respond with a JSON object containing the `auth` key.
 This token at the `auth` key is the token you need to use to connect to the WebSocket server.

 The token at the `auth` key in the response is a JWT token.
 This token is used to authenticate the WebSocket connection.
 The token is sent as a query parameter `token` when connecting to the WebSocket server. e.g.: `ws://127.0.0.1?token=your-token-here`.